-A student who interrupts the nursing curricular sequence for any reason for a period of one semester or longer must meet with the BSN Program Chair prior to readmission to the Department of Nursing.
+A student who interrupts the nursing curricular sequence for any reason for a period of one semester or longer must meet with the Dean of Nursing prior to readmission to the School of Nursing.
 The reason for interruption includes but not limited to unsuccessful dosage calculation testing, financial hardships, pregnancy, positive drug test, physical illness or earning a "D" or "F" in a course.